tsukasaoishi/fresh_connection/README.md

 # FreshConnection

 FreshConnection supports to connect with Mysql slave servers via Load Balancers.
-All connections will be disconnected every time at the end of the action.
+All connections will be disconnected every time at the end of the Rails controller's action.
+FreshConnection does not support Rails 2.x.

 ## Installation

-### For Rails3 and 4
 Add this line to your application's Gemfile:

     gem "fresh_connection"